satansdeer/satansdeer.github.com/content/legacy-posts/serve-page-in-multiple-languages/index.md

 How do you serve a page with content in multiple languages?

-Serving webpages in multiple languages is a very big topic and for me it breaks down into three main parts.
+Serving webpages in multiple languages is a big topic and for me it breaks down into three main parts.

 First we need to recognize what language is preferred by current user.